JohannOlivares/Tip-IOS-app/README.md

 # **Tip**

 ## Description
- Tip is a simple tipping calculatora that allows you to input the bill amount and calculate the tip based on percentage.
+ Tip is a simple IOS tipping calculator app that allows you to input the bill amount and calculate the tip based on a selected percentage.
+ This project was made using the Xcode IDE and was programmed using the swift programming language.

+# Technologies Used
+- Xcode IDE
+- Swift

-## Video Walkthrough
+## App Demo

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of this simple app:

 <img src='tipRecording.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />
 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## Notes

-Describe any challenges encountered while building the app.

 ## License